 The Handbook and Discourses of Epictetus

-The next book about Stoicism that most people should read is The Handbook or Enchiridion of Epictetus, which is actually a series of fifty three sayings and short passages based on The Discourses, compiled and edited by his student Arrian.
+The Handbook or Enchiridion of Epictetus, which is actually a series of fifty three sayings and short passages based on The Discourses, compiled and edited by his student Arrian.
 It’s an obvious choice because it’s short and easy to read.
 It was specifically designed by Arrian to provide a simple, practical introduction to Stoicism, almost like a bullet-point summary of the much longer Discourses.
 Marcus Aurelius also quotes repeatedly from The Discourses and he seems to be mainly following Epictetus’ brand of Stoicism.
 So if you like The Meditations, you’ll almost certainly like The Handbook as well.
 And if you like The Handbook, you’ll probably like the longer and more discursive version of the same ideas found in The Discourses.

 According to some ancient sources there were originally eight volumes of The Discourse of Epictetus.
 Unfortunately, only four actually survive today.
 Intriguingly, though, Marcus Aurelius says that he was given a copy of notes from the lectures of Epictetus by his tutor Junius Rusticus.
 (Marcus was a young boy when Epictetus died and they’d almost certainly never met in person.)
 As Marcus later quotes from the surviving Discourses we can be fairly certain those are the notes to which he’s referring.
 However, he also quotes otherwise unknown sayings of Epictetus, which suggests he’d perhaps also read the four lost volumes of The Discourses.
 In fact, for all we know some of the other passages scattered throughout The Meditations could be quotes or paraphrases from these missing books of Epictetus.